sanagnos/comjs/README.md

 comjs
 =====

-> An implementation of the Component Object Module architecture for native & browser environment, inspired by [COM](http://en.wikipedia.org/wiki/Component_Object_Model) of the desktop-era.
+> A vweb take of the Component Object Module architecture, spanning both native & browser environments, and inspired by [COM](http://en.wikipedia.org/wiki/Component_Object_Model) of the desktop-era.

 The goal is to consolidate fragmented workflows to a consistent API engineered around laconic & frinctionless development: use the minimum necessary steps & aim for the maximum performance.